-- Added support for close on exit to the open, fopen, and popen functions.
-The open function now supports the O CLOEXEC flag.
-The fopen and popen now support "e" in the access mode. - Added support for the O_NONBLOCK flag in fcnt1 in the F_SETFL and F_GETFL modes. - The functions setbuf and setvbuf now take 64-bit arguments.
-However, the buffer parameter must contain a 32-bit memory buffer, so when compiling the application with /POINTER=64 or / POINTER=LONG, malloc32 must be used to allocate the buffer.
+- The open, fopen, and popen functions have been updated to support close on exec.
+The open function now supports the O_CLOEXEC flag.
+The fopen and popen functions now support "e" in the access mode. - The fcntl function has been updated to support the O_NONBLOCK flag in the F_SETFL and F_GETFL modes. - The setbuf and setvbuf functions have been updated to take 64-bit arguments.

+However, the buffer parameter must contain a 32-bit memory buffer, therefore when compiling the application in 64-bit mode with /POINTER=64 or /POINTER=LONG, malloc32 must be used to allocate the buffer.